yuhko-msft/microsoft-graph-docs/concepts/notifications-concept-overview.md

 ### Easily manage notifications across endpoints

 Using the new and improved [notifications client SDK](https://aka.ms/GNSDK) within your client application, you can update the state of a notification and sync that state across all endpoints.
 For example, when a user acts on a notification on one device, you can update the state of this notification (such as marking it as read or dismissed), and the same state change will be distributed to all other endpoints.
-The Microsoft Graph notifications API tracks the state of your user’s notifications in a centralized way, making it easy for you to ensure that your notifications are handled once, and dismissed everywhere, thereby minimizing redundancy and ensuring a great customer experience.
+The Microsoft Graph notifications API tracks the state of your user's notifications in a centralized way, making it easy for you to ensure that your notifications are handled once, and dismissed everywhere, thereby minimizing redundancy and ensuring a great customer experience.

 ### Retrieve notification state and history